wearpants/twiggy/doc/configuration.rst

     >>> # remove entirely
     ... del emitters['alice']

-We'll examine the various parts in more detail.
+We'll examine the various parts in more detail below.

+.. note:: Remember to import and run ``twiggy_setup`` near the top of your application.

+.. _outputs:

 **************************
 Outputs